History and rationale of The Monocacy Foundation

 - Employment training

 While many of the above are not critical needs, for most of us they are important for overall well-being and satisfaction.
-The same is also true for persons with developmental disabilities, both young and old.
+The same is also true for persons with developmental disabilities of all ages.

 The bridge-building began with a gift of real estate from the late Donald Hiltner and his wife, Winnie.
-The Hiltners, retired furniture store owners and he a former Alderman for the City of Frederick, understood that financial stability is central to any successful endeavor, and they wanted to back a local organization's efforts at helping their neighbors with disabilities.
-A family member directed Mr. and Mrs. Hiltner to Community Living, and the basis for a new endowment fund was founded.
+The Hiltners, retired furniture store owners and Donald a former alderman for the City of Frederick, understood that financial stability is central any successful endeavor, and they wanted to back a local organization’s efforts to help their neighbors with disabilities.
+A family member directed the Hiltners to Community Living, and the basis for a new endowment fund was created.

-The Hiltners' gift became the Community Living Foundation, and funds realized from the endowment were designated for Community Living residents only.
-However, a year later, it was clear that the developmentally disabled community as a whole would benefit from the endowment, and so to reflect this change of outreach and purpose, the fund was renamed The Monocacy Foundation.
+The Hiltners’ gift became the Community Living Foundation, and funds realized from the endowment were designated for Community Living residents only.
+However, a year later, it was clear that the developmentally disabled community as a whole would benefit from the endowment.
+So to reflect this change of outreach and purpose, the fund was renamed The Monocacy Foundation.
 Since 2001, the Fund has been a participant of the Community Foundation of Frederick County.

-The Foundation has awarded almost $130,000 worth of grants since it's inception and have paid for for gait trainers for several Rock Creek School students, funeral and burial funds, a special ski for a teen with left-sided paralysis, orthopedic shoes for a handicapped woman, a computer for a young woman and several autistic teenagers, and several days vacation at Deep Creek Lake for six disabled gentlemen, and adapted communication devices for a number of young people, just to name a few.
+The Foundation has awarded more than $250,000 worth of grants since its inception and has paid for gait trainers for several Rock Creek School students, funeral and burial funds, a special ski for a teen with left-sided paralysis, orthopedic shoes for a disabled woman, a computer for a young woman and several teens with autism, several days of vacation at Deep Creek Lake for six disabled gentlemen, and adapted communication devices for a number of young people — to name a few.